sdspag/blog/_posts/2016-07-30-second-year-rec-2016.markdown

 comments: true
 categories: [recruitments]
 ---
-Programming and Algorithms group's second year recruitments saw a participation of a whooping 150 students.
+Programming and Algorithms group's second year recruitments saw a large participation of 150 students.
 We are limited by slots but we have to say that the response from IITR was amazing considering the level of the question paper.

 <img src = "./images/posts/Interview/test.jpg">